PaulScotti/paulscotti.github.io/_posts/2017-10-21-hacking-the-phd.md

 4. Wyer (2014) The automaticity of everyday life: Advances in social cognition
 5. Ellis & Young (2013): Human cognitive neuropsychology: A textbook with readings

-Yeah, these results aren't helpful at all are they.
+Yeah, these results aren't helpful at all are they?
 We need to be much more specific.

 Let's try restricting the earliest year to 2015 and searching for "visual attention fmri".
 Top 5 results: